Cistercian College, Roscrea: Sports

 The school's sports complex provides indoor facilities for a range of sporting activities.

-The main sports played are rugby and hurling during the autumn and spring and athletics during the late spring early summer.
+The main sports played are rugby and hurling during the autumn and spring and athletics during the late spring and early summer.
 The school's sporting colours are black and white.
 The school has produced professional rugby players, county hurlers and representatives on the Irish athletics team including in hammer and hurdles.

 On St. Patrick's Day 2015, Cistercian College Roscrea's Senior Cup Team won the school's first ever Leinster Schools' Senior Challenge Cup.
 Roscrea are one of the oldest participants in the competition, going back to at least 1910, when they played in that years final.
 The school has a national and international reputation for sporting achievement.

 The students have access to a 9-hole golf course.
 A golf team participates each year in competition.

 Horse riding is also undertaken in the college as well as show jumping, where students have represented the country at international competitions.

 Debating and public speaking

 Irish, English and German-language debating teams compete each year from Cistercian College.
-They have won several competitions, including the all-Ireland debating competition Comórtas an Phiarsaigh in 2010 and the GDI All-Ireland German Debating Competition in 2013 and 2019.
-In-house public speaking competitions take place in each year, with the Silver Medal being awarded to the winner from Third Year, and the Gold Medal to the winner from Sixth Year.
+They have won several competitions, including the all-Ireland debating competition Comórtas a Phiarsaigh in 2010 and the GDI All-Ireland German Debating Competition in 2013 and 2019.
+In-house public speaking competitions take place each year, with the Silver Medal being awarded to the winner from Third Year, and the Gold Medal to the winner from Sixth Year.